 Colonoscopy is done in the hospital or a doctor's office that has the necessary equipment.
-Preparation for the test includes emptying the bowels ahead of time using a laxative or enema.
+Preparation for the test includes emptying the bowels ahead of time using a laxative.
 The person undergoing colonoscopy is given medicine to relieve pain and to make him or her drowsy.
 The test usually takes 30 to 45 minutes, but it may take longer, depending upon what is found and what is done during the test.

-A health professional will collect a tissue sample (biopsy) from any abnormal area.
+A doctor will collect a tissue sample (biopsy) from any abnormal area.
 The tissue is then analyzed by a pathologist.